hopjetair/accip/README.md

-# Airline Customer Conversational Intelligence Platform
+# Hopjet Airlines Customer Conversational Intelligence Platform

 A Python-based project to manage an airline database using FastAPI and PostgreSQL, with data generation and testing capabilities.